coloringchaos/form-fall-16/syllabus.md

 # Class Format
 You will be expected to complete readings and watch assigned videos *prior* to our time together, arriving in class prepared to discuss and utilize the techniques presented in the homework.
 These assigned videos will prepare you with sufficient background knowledge on the material of the lecture; this ensures that we can maximize the benefit of our scheduled class time.

+You will complete four major projects over the coure of the semester, and smaller homework assignment will be due every week.
+Projects and assignments will require both conceptual and technical skill.

 # Required Resources
 + **[3 button mouse](https://www.amazon.com/AmazonBasics-3-Button-Wired-Mouse-Black/dp/B005EJH6RW/ref=sr_1_2?ie=UTF8&qid=1470681534&sr=8-2&keywords=mouse)** - essential for modeling and navigating in 3 dimensions!
 Any 3-button mouse will work.
 Be sure to label your mouse with your name.
 + **[Rhinoceros 3D](https://www.rhino3d.com/)** - commercial grade modeling software available for both PC ($195 student license) & Mac ($95 student license).
 A full 90-day trial version of Rhino can be obtained [here](https://www.rhino3d.com/download), after which saving and plugins are disabled.
 Rhino can also be found on all ATLAS computers. **Note that PC and Mac Rhino have different interfaces.*